WooCommerce Export: Quick Way to Get Products Listed in CSV

 - Export images to local folder - enable this option if you want to download product images

 - Path to images folder - in case above option is enabled, indicate what folder images will be downloaded to in the process of WooCommerce export

 - In up-/cros-sells column I want -select identifiers that will be exported for related products and parent product

 - In Parent column I want - when variable products are exported, you may set identifiers in parent field

 - Select after export action - open the file right after data are transferred, access the folder containing file or do nothing.

-Wizard steps, you should configure settings within, are disposed on the left side of export wizard.
+The Wizard steps, you should configure settings within, are disposed on the left side of the Export Wizard.
 Any time you need, you can return to previous step just selecting it in this menu.
 We’ll go step by step in our tutorial.

 You might have noticed "Upload file via FTP" checkbox.
 This option allows you to dispose export file on server.
 Just enable this procedure and input credentials.